After the 1775 battles, Britain and the Americans were at war. Some of the colonists were Patriots who wanted independence from Britain.

 The Importance of the Declaration of Independence

-In 1776, on July 4th, the Congress had accepted this Declaration.
+In 1776, on July 4th, Congress had accepted this Declaration.
 The delegates were aware of the dangers that came with signing it.
-The British would consider it as treason but the delegates all signed.
-The Declaration of Independence is still very relevant and important as it states that the American people are believing in equal rights for everyone and all.
+The British would consider it as treason, but the delegates all signed.
+The Declaration of Independence is still very relevant and important as it states that the American people believe in equal rights for everyone and all.

-Today, we are aware that the words written in the declaration “All men are created equal” are including everyone: men, women, children, just every group and race.
+Today, we are aware that the words are written in the declaration “All men are created equal,” include everyone: men, women, children, just every group and race.

 Last Updated on